nirbar/JetBA-Showcase/README.md

-JetWixExtension features the most comprehensive WiX preprocessor and BootstrapperApplication frameworks supporting either native Qt-based or managed WPF-based user interface for WiX bundles
+JetWixExtension features the most comprehensive WiX preprocessor and BootstrapperApplication frameworks supporting either native Qt-based or managed WPF-based user interface for WiX bundles.

 Contact the owner to obtain a license for JetWixExtension

 ## JetBA